Rail transport in Botswana

-Rail services in Botswana are provided by Botswana Railways in Botswana.
-Most routes in the country radiate from Gaborone.
-The railway network consists of 888 km, its gauge is 1,067 mm (3 ft 6 in) cape gauge.
+Rail services in Botswana are provided by Botswana Railways.
+Service takes place on the railway spine from the South African border, through Gaborone and Francistown, up to the Zimbabwean border with offshoot routes towards Sowa, Selebi-Phikwe, and Morupule.
+The railway network consists of 888 km of track; its gauge is 1,067 mm (3 ft 6 in) cape gauge.